scipp/scipp/doc/type-erased-prototype.md

 - Avoid triggering COW if there is a subsequent exception, especially in `DatasetView`.
   Can we do all checks beforehand?
 - Use a memory pool.
-  This is particularely important if we implementing slicing via making a copy.
+  This is particularly important if we implementing slicing via making a copy.

 Problems:

-- How do distinguish (or avoid distinguising) const and mutable versions of `DatasetView` and `Histogram`?
+- How do distinguish (or avoid distinguishing) const and mutable versions of `DatasetView` and `Histogram`?
 - Can we avoid horrible template error messages in client code?
 - Compilations times are beginning to suffer, need some cleanup and move things out of header where possible.
 - How to generically refer to the "X" dimension, i.e., typically originally `Variable::Tof` but also anything derived from it?